d3zd3z/zephyr/doc/contribute/security.rst

 Modifications to This Document
 ==============================

-Changes to this document shall be reviewed by the core security team, and approved by consensus.
+Changes to this document shall be reviewed by the security committee, and approved by consensus.